timjb/blog/posts/2013-06-30-terms-indexed-by-canonicity-admit-coercion-across-isomorphism.markdown

 Note that so far, none of our typing rules have admitted non-canonical premises, with the result that such a construction cannot escape the object language!
-We now provide a a rule to eliminate equivalences within the object language in a safe way, which we will show to be interpretable into canonical terms in the metalanguage:
+We now provide a rule to eliminate equivalences within the object language in a safe way, which we will show to be interpretable into canonical terms of the metalanguage:

 $$\begin{align}
 \frac{\vdash \color{red}{p : A\,`\cong B} \qquad \vdash x : A}{\vdash\text{transport}\ \color{red}{p}\ x : B} \tag{Transport}